strahli30/HowTo-use-Docker-Seafile-Plex-NGINX/README.md

 # Seafile

-A little more manual work is needed to start the Seafile container.
-First of all, the docker-compose.yml file has to be adapted for the first start, then some changes have to be made and some Seafile config files have to be adapted.
+Some manual work is necessary to start the Seafile container.
+First, the docker-compose.yml file must be adapted for the first start.
+After that, some Seafile config files have to be adapted and the docker-compose.yml file fine-tuned if necessary.

 - Adjusting the docker-compose.yml file